k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 ### TDM LU Deployment

-Deploy the TDM LU to Fabric. **From TDM 7.6 onwards, the deployment of the TDM LU also deploys the TDM Portal into the TDM web applications**.
+Deploy the TDM LU to Fabric. **From TDM 7.6 onwards, the deployment of the TDM LU deploys the TDM Portal as well into the TDM web applications**.

 Notes: